 Hybrid Publishers has been publishing high quality books since 1998 – covering a broad range of titles by well known and new authors, including business and legal texts, books on personal development and health, history, memoirs, Judaica, stories of Indigenous Australia and a small amount of fiction and poetry.
-Hybrid does not publish children's or YA (Young Adult) books.
+Hybrid does not publish children's or YA (Young Adult) books, science fiction or fantasy.
 YA titles are published separately under the Ford Street imprint, only from commissioned authors.

 "This outstanding book breaks new ground in being the first comprehensive study of Italian-Australian life writing.
 John Gatt-Rutter's account of this immensely rich and culturally salient field strikes just the right balance between scholarly sophistication and accessibility for the general reader.
 The Bilingual Cockatoo guides us deftly through complex terrain but also allows the texts of Italian-Australian life writing to speak vividly for themselves."
 Prof. Richard FreadmanLearn More

 Hear Howard interviewed on Raf Epstein's program, 774 Drive, on 15 April, and an interview with Phillip Adams, Late Night Live, Radio National on 17 April at 10.35pm.

 Invitation: A READING AT ‘READINGS’!
 A special event where Clare Bowditch sings and Howard reads from his new book, at Readings Hawthorn, 701 Glenferrie Road, Hawthorn, Thursday 22 May 2014 at 6.30 pm.
 All welcome, no charge.